WaterLily-jl/GeometricMultigrid.jl/README.md

 julia> norm(x,Inf)  # does not include buffer elements in x.data 3.0
 ```
 The `R` field holds the `CartesianIndices` range of the points in the field excluding any buffer elements, with the default being a buffer layer 1-element thick on all boundaries.
-Note a `FieldVector` _acts_ like a 1D vector by default, despite the underlying multidimensional data and buffer.
+Note that a `FieldVector` _acts_ like a 1D vector by default, despite the underlying multidimensional data and buffer.
 This allows general linear algebra functions to be applied, as shown above.

-The extension of this to matrices is the `FieldMatrix` type.
+The extension of `FieldVector`s to matrices is the `FieldMatrix` type.
 Currently, this type only defines symmetric matrices with `M=length(dims)` subdiagonals held in an `M+1` dimensional array `L`.
 The `Poisson` function builds a matrix from `L` with zero-sum rows, which is a requirement for conservative Poisson equations: ∫ ∇⋅β∇ϕ dv = ∮ β ∂ϕ/∂n da.
 ```julia
 julia> A,_ = setup_2D(3);

 julia> A
 9×9 FieldMatrix{Float64, 2, Array{Float64, 3}, Matrix{Float64}}:
  -2.0   1.0   0.0   1.0   0.0   0.0   0.0   0.0   0.0